fenderdigital/flask-philo/README.rst

 ## What this project is about?

-Flask is an awsome web microframework that works great out of the box.
-Nevertheless, additional configuration and integration with complementaries libraries are required in order to build complex applications.
+Flask is an awesome web microframework that works great out of the box.
+Nevertheless, additional configuration and integration with complementary libraries are required in order to build complex applications.
 Here in [riffstation.com](play.riffstation.com) we have several HTTP REST based microservices, anytime that we want to create a new microservice we need to bootstrap very similar common code.

 This framework collect all the logic related with HTTP, REST and data access in one common place.
-Feel free to use it and extendent it.
+Feel free to use it and extend it.
 We are willing to hear about your suggestions and improvements.

 ## Executing test